himanshupathak95/Event-Scheduler-DApp/README.md

 * Inspired by Microsoft To Do

 # About
-Event Scheduler DApp, as the name suggests is an application to schedule, organize and plan your events, without them being centralized.
+Event Scheduler DApp, as the name suggests is an application to schedule, organize and plan your events without them being centralized.
 Decentralization as we know, is the next step of technological advancement involving tons of advantages and improved efficiency.
-This is its implementation and potrayal in a simple application.
+This is a simple implementation and potrayal of its capabilities.

 # Objective
 The goal is to display the power of decentralization by blockchain technology through small scale implementation.